FurryCoders/falocalrepo-server/README.md

 </div>

-The _Download as ZIP_ button generates a ZIP file containing the journal content HTML and metadata in JSON format.
+The download _ZIP_ button generates a ZIP file containing the journal content HTML and metadata in JSON format.

-The _Open on Fur Affinity_ button opens the journal on Fur Affinity
+The _FA_ button opens the journal on Fur Affinity

 The _Next_ and _Prev_ buttons lead to the next more recent, and the previous less recent journals respectively.